A driving offence refers to a violation of traffic laws, which can lead to various punishments if found guilty.

 - Driving under the influence of drink or drugs

 - Driving without due care and attention (Careless driving)

-- Dangerous Driving
+- Driving ban appeals

-This area covers both non-serious and serious driving offences, which is classified as “any offence that cannot simply be punished by a fixed penalty”, such as when an offender receives a speeding fine.
+This area covers both non-serious and serious driving offences, which are classified as “any offence that cannot simply be punished by a fixed penalty”, such as when an offender receives a speeding fine.

-We’re here to help anyone dealing with a driving penalty, offering advice and professional representation to all.
+Our experienced and highly respected motoring offence solicitors are here to help anyone dealing with a driving penalty, offering advice and professional representation to all.

 Driving Offences: Frequently Asked Questions